dell/csm-docs/content/v3/support/cli/_index.md

 ### dellctl volume get

-Gets PowerFlex volume infomation for a given tenant on a local cluster
+Gets PowerFlex volume information for a given tenant on a local cluster

 ##### Aliases
   get, ls, list